 We are pleased to welcome the bestselling novelist Jennifer Weiner as the Fall 2014 Visiting Author.
 Jennifer Weiner is the author of eleven hugely popular novels and a vocal proponent of gender equality in the media.
-On Wednesday October 8, 2014 at 8:00 p.m., Jennifer Weiner will read and discuss her work and sign books in Kraushaar Auditorium of the Dorsey College Center.
+On Wednesday October 8, 2014 at 8:00 p.m., Jennifer Weiner will read and discuss her work and sign books in the Hyman Forum of the Sanford J. Ungar Athenaeum.
 At 3:00 p.m. on the same day, the community may “Meet the Author” in the Soper Room of the Julia Rogers Building.
-Both events are free and open to the public.
-But tickets for the 8:00 p.m. reading must be reserved online at http://goucher.edu/tickets.
+Both events are free and open to the public, but tickets for the 8:00 p.m. reading must be reserved online at http://www.goucher.edu/tickets.
 Teachers are welcome to bring students.
 Email firstname.lastname@example.org for more information.

 Jennifer Weiner has said that, “People are always coming up to me with my books and saying, ‘You write these things I think but I could never say.'”

 Jennifer Weiner (pronounced “WHYner”), bestselling novelist, short story writer, essayist, and activist, was born in 1970 on an army base in Louisiana.
 She grew up in Connecticut and graduated with a degree in English literature from Princeton University in 1991.
 She worked as a newspaper reporter in central Pennsylvania, Kentucky, and Philadelphia until the publication of her first novel in 2001, and has been a full-time fiction writer ever since.